chunggainchi/exhausted/INSTRUCTIONS_FOR_CONTENT_CREATION.md

     </div>
     ```
     *   Replace `YOUR_VIDEO_ID` with the actual ID of the YouTube video.
     *   The surrounding `div` helps make the video responsive.
+Place this structure within your content section.

-## 4. Workflow for AI-Assisted Content Creation (Cursor)
+## 6. Workflow for AI-Assisted Content Creation (Cursor)

-When using an LLM like the one in Cursor to help generate blog posts:
+When using an LLM like the one in Cursor to help write blog posts:

-1.  **Provide Context:**
-    *   Clearly state the desired `title`.
-    *   Provide the `date` (or ask for the current date).
-    *   Give a clear prompt for the `description`.
-    *   Specify the `author`.
-    *   List any `tags`.
-2.  **Specify Image Requirements:**
-    *   If you want the LLM to suggest image placements, tell it where.
-    *   Indicate the `alt text` it should use.
+1.  **Setup the File:**
-    *   Remind it of the path structure: `/images/blog/[slug]/filename.ext`.
-You will need to manually create the slug directory and add the images there.
+    *   Manually create the directory structure and the `page.tsx` file (e.g., `src/app/blog/puzzle/your-new-post/page.tsx`).
-3.  **Content Generation:**
-    *   Ask the LLM to generate the main content in Markdown format.
-    *   If you need MDX for specific components, specify that.
-4.  **Structure Request:**
+    *   Copy the general structure from an existing post page or the template provided in section 2 of this document.
+2.  **Prompting for Content:**
-    *   You can ask the LLM to generate the full file content, including the frontmatter block and the Markdown body.
+    *   **Metadata:** Ask the AI to generate the `title` and `description` for the `metadata` object.
-    *   Example prompt: "Generate a blog post file for `src/content/blog/my-new-post.mdx` with the title 'My New Post', date '2024-08-01', description 'A post about something new.', author 'Me', tags ['new', 'exciting'].
-The content should be about X, Y, and Z. Include a placeholder for an image named 'feature.png' with alt text 'Feature Image'."
+    *   **Page Constants:** Request content for `postTitle`, `postSubtitle` (if applicable), and `imageAlt`.
+You will need to determine the `imageUrl`, `categoryName`, and `categoryHref` yourself.
+    *   **Main Content:** Provide a detailed prompt for the article's body.
+Ask for the content in plain text or simple HTML/JSX snippets that can be pasted into the `prose` div.
+    *   **Details Section:** Ask for bullet points for the "Details" list (build time, mats needed, difficulty).
+3.  **Integration:**
+    *   Carefully integrate the AI-generated text into your `page.tsx` component.
+    *   Ensure all paths, links, and constants are correct.
+4.  **Update Category Page:**
+    *   Manually update the corresponding category overview page as described in section 3.
+The AI can help draft the description or title for the card if needed.
-5.  **Review and Refine:** Always review the generated content for accuracy, tone, and completeness.
-Manually add images to the correct `public/images/blog/[slug]/` directory.
+5.  **Review and Refine:** Always thoroughly review the AI-generated content for accuracy, tone, technical correctness (especially paths and props), and completeness.
+Manually add and optimize images.

-By following these guidelines, we can ensure consistency and make it easy to manage and display blog content.
+    *   **Punctuation & Escaping Entities:** Pay close attention to punctuation for consistency and correctness, especially to avoid `react/no-unescaped-entities` ESLint errors:
+        *   **Apostrophes & Quotes in JSX:** Single apostrophes (`'`) and double quotes (`"`) used within JSX text content (e.g., inside `<p>Some text with 'quotes'</p>`) often need to be escaped with their HTML entity counterparts.
+            *   For apostrophes: use `&apos;` (e.g., `it&apos;s`).
+            *   For double quotes: use `&quot;` for a general double quote, or `&ldquo;` (left) and `&rdquo;` (right) for more typographic control (e.g., `&ldquo;Quote&rdquo;`).
+        *   **Hyphens vs. Em-dashes:** Decide on a consistent style for using hyphens (-) for compound words or ranges, and em-dashes (—) for breaks in thought or parenthetical statements (or use hyphens for both if preferred, but be consistent).
+If replacing em-dashes pasted from other sources, ensure they are all updated.
+Note that these usually do not need to be escaped unless they conflict with JSX syntax or cause other linting issues.

+This hardcoding approach gives direct control over the component structure and styling for each post.
+Remember to be consistent with paths and naming conventions, and to apply the responsive ordering for optimal mobile viewing.